ItzSwirlz/DuckHuntDisassembly/NOTES.md

 It's not a good name but fo now its CurrentActiveDuckTarget.

+### 00BE
+This was fun to figure out!
+The game has a 'counter' for how long the game has to wait for the audio to play when the round ends succesfully.
+When it doesn't, it gets set to 01.. then idk

 ## Background/graphics
 BACKGROUNCOLOR = $0403 ; ???
 I'm not sure yet, I just know changing this affects the bg color.
 0x21 is the default blue, 0x36 is the "FLY AWAY" red.